captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
 It just really just kills me that you’re so uninvested in your own journey.

+---

 It’s not too late to turn things around—really it isn’t.
 Your dad and I can help, but we cannot do it for you.

+---

-(Beat) What would you do if you could do anything you wanted?
+What would you do if you could do anything you wanted?

 ---